OmarAlaaeldein/OmarAlaaeldein/README.md

 ### Hi there 👋
-I'm a programmer who interested in deep learning, and full stack programming.
+I'm a programmer who is interested in deep learning, and full stack development.

 <!--
 **SungmanHong/SungmanHong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.